-Wind instruments produce sound by a player blowing into a mouthpiece to vibrate a column of air.
-All wind instruments control pitch by changing the length of the vibrating air column: longer air columns result in lower pitches while shorter air columns yield higher pitches.
-Ethnomusicologists classify wind instruments as aerophones (air sounds).
-Wind instruments are organized into two subcategories known as brass and woodwinds.
+Wind instruments produce sound via a vibrating column of air.
+Thus, wind instruments are classified as aerophones (air sounds) by ethnomusicologists.
+The air column is normally set in motion by a player blowing into a mouthpiece.
+Wind instruments control pitch by varying the length of the vibrating air column: longer air columns create lower pitches while shorter air columns yield higher pitches.
+Wind instruments are organized into two subcategories: brass and woodwinds.

 United States Navy Band | Honolulu, Hawaii | Percussion on the far left, brass in the rear and mostly woodwinds in front.